Titanium

 or 1350 mph), the world's

-that could grow as much as 25 cm (10 in.) during flight!
+skin that could stretch as much as 25 cm (10 inches) during flight!

 It's not surprising titanium is the metal of choice in